Shazway/scop_opengl/README.md

 Dependencies
 The project requires the following dependencies to run:
 OpenGL: The core graphics library.
 GLUT (OpenGL Utility Toolkit): For managing windows, inputs, and basic rendering setup.
-GLEW (OpenGL Extension Wrangler): Ensures the use of modern OpenGL functions.
-GLM (OpenGL Mathematics): For handling matrix and vector operations.

 Installing Dependencies on Ubuntu (or WSL)
 You can install the necessary libraries using the following commands: